Melbourne Cup 2020

-Out of the twenty four runners in the Melbourne Cup Field there is prize money for the first ten horses to cross the finish line in a race with a total prize pool of $6million dollars.
-View the amounts given to each position on our Melbourne Cup prizemoney page or view the information on the iconic Melbourne Cup trophy.
+Out of the twenty four runners in the Melbourne Cup Field there is prize money for the first ten horses to cross the finish line in a race with a total prize pool of $8million dollars.
+View the amounts given to each position on our Prizemoney page or view the information on the iconic trophy.

-We have also compiled replays of the last five Melbourne Cup’s including last years edition in which international runner Dunaden won.
-View our Melbourne Cup replays.
+We have also compiled replays of the last five Melbourne Cup’s including last years edition in which international runner Vow And Declare won.
+View our the Melbourne Cup replays.

 Melbourne Cup betting

 The Melbourne Cup is the biggest race in Australia both for viewer count and for betting turnover.
 Host by the Victoria Racing Club the Melbourne Cup last year had a turnover of around $80 million dollars with the TAB alone.
-If you are thinking about having a bet on the Melbourne Cup than we advise you view our Melbourne Cup betting page to get information on the different bet types.
+If you are thinking about having a bet on the Melbourne Cup then we advise you view our Melbourne Cup betting page to get information on the different bet types.

 Melbourne Cup betting odds basically goes hand in hand with Melbourne Cup betting although there are some small differences.
 The term betting refers to the overall market in a race where as the term ‘odds’ refers to each of the horses individual price when betting.
 Each horse in the race will have different betting odds, the horse with the lowest odds is believed to be the race favourite.
 Betting odds are determined by whom the bookmaker feels has the best chance of winning and betting moves from punters.
 Often horses will open up at a certain price and either get backed into lower odds or drift to higher odds.

-Melbourne Cup is the largest betting event in Australia each year and it’s common for work and family banter to be around who their Melbourne Cup Tip is.
+Melbourne Cup is the largest betting event in Australia each year and it’s common for work and family banter to be around who their Tip is.
 As we don’t know the official field for the race we cannot give any tips as of yet but we can provide the best methods for you to select you own tips.
-So view our Melbourne Cup Tips page to find out more.
+So view our Tips page to find out more.